JuniorWolfgamingDE/AssortedCuisine/README.md

 # Assorted Cuisine
-An addon for Assorted, bringing back the food stuff from the Grim Pack times.
+An addon for Assorted, bringing back food stuff from the Grim Pack times.

-Made by JuniorWMG, licensed under GLPv3.
+Made by JuniorWMG.
+<br>For licensing, please see [LICENSE](https://github.com/JuniorWolfgamingDE/AssortedCuisine/blob/new/LICENSE) and [NOTICE](https://github.com/JuniorWolfgamingDE/AssortedCuisine/blob/new/NOTICE).